pmh/funkyweb/README.md

 ### Actions

-Actions are defined using the GET PUT POST or DELETE macros (though only GET is supported at the moment, the rest are coming soon) and normally reside within a controller
+Actions are defined using the GET PUT POST or DELETE macros and normally reside within a controller

     (defcontroller dashboard